CO2 avoided: renewables for the future of the planet

 - Increase in renewable energy consumption from 94% in 2020 to 100% in 2030;

-- Reduction of direct GHG emissions (Scope 1) and indirect emissions from fuel and energy-related activities covering all sold electricity (Scope 3) by 70.4% per MWh by 2027 compared to 2020.
+- Reduction of direct GHG emissions (Scope 1) and indirect emissions related to sold electricity (Scope 3) by 70.4% per MWh by 2027 compared to 2020.

 (b) In the long term: